t-chamb/gateway/docs/api.md

-VPCInfo is the Schema for the vpcinfoes API.
+VPCInfo is the Schema for the vpcinfos API.